QUEBEC IMMIGRATION PROGRAM

 Quebec is the largest of the 10 provinces that make up Canada, second only to Ontario in terms of the total population.

-Quebec’s capital – Quebec City – is regarded as being the oldest city in Canada.
+Quebec’s capital – Quebec City – is considered the oldest city in Canada.

 Other prominent cities in Quebec province are Montréal, Laval, Terrebonne, Gatineau, Longueuil, Trois-Rivières, Saguenay and Lévis.